adamwan-nexplore/guidebook-nxp-hk/how-we-develop/application-development.md

 ## 5. Refactoring
 - split logics into smaller pieces
-- more manageable and easier to write
+- be more manageable and easier to write

 ## 6. Reference
 - [Refactoring Guru](https://refactoring.guru "https://refactoring.guru")